ash16888/Parsing_scripts/README.md

-# st# Simple  script on Python to  track stock data  and alert you
+# st# Simple  scripts on Python to  parse webdata